Finding Planted Cliques in Sublinear Time: Acknowledgments

+The authors would like to thank Amir Abboud for helpful discussions about fine grained complexity that improved the presentation of our results.
+KAC would like to thank Kannan Ramchandran for asking a question that helped lead to this work.

-The planted clique problem, in which a clique of size $k$ is planted in an Erd\H{o}s-R\'enyi graph $G(n, \frac{1}{2})$ has been well studied over the past two decades and has emerged as a fruitful playground for the study of average-case discrete optimization problems.
-The goal here is to develop algorithms that can efficiently find the planted clique, and previous work \cite{feige2010finding,dekel2014finding,deshpande2015} has resulted in (nearly) linear time algorithms that run in time $\widetilde{O}(n^2)$ if the clique size $k$ is large enough.
-No lower bounds, however, were proved to establish the optimality of these algorithms, and so it is intriguing to ask if it is possible to recover the planted clique more efficiently by looking at only a small subset of the graph.
-As a result, in this work we investigate the following two questions:
+The planted clique problem, in which a clique of size $k$ is planted in an Erd\H{o}s-R\'enyi graph $G(n, \frac{1}{2})$ has been well studied over the past two decades.
+It has emerged as a fruitful testbed to understand the misalignment between statistical and computational notions of efficiency.
+Much research has led to the belief that efficient polynomial time algorithms only exist for clique sizes $k$ larger than $\Omega(\sqrt{n})$.
+Above this threshold, previous work \cite{feige2010finding,dekel2014finding,deshpande2015} has shown (nearly) linear time algorithms that run in time $\widetilde{O}(n^2)$.
+However, no lower bounds were proven to establish the optimality of these algorithms.

+One reason to stop at linear time algorithms is that sublinear time algorithms almost inherently entail a non-zero probability of failure, since they must randomly choose what small portion of the input to see.
+However, for statistical problems, it is already true that no algorithm whatsoever can succeed with zero error probability.
+It is then intriguing to ask if it is possible to recover the planted clique more efficiently by looking at only a small subset of the graph.
+We investigate the following two questions:

 \begin{enumerate} \item \emph{Do there exist sublinear time algorithms for recovering the planted clique?} \item \emph{What is the smallest running time any algorithm can hope to have?} \end{enumerate}